openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

  [ **Button Widget** ](https://wpmet.com/plugin/elementskit/button/) - Our Button Widget helps you to create amazing buttons with text, color, hover effects, and other effects.
 This will also enable you to create call-to-action buttons.

  [ Check out our video screencast ](https://www.youtube.com/watch?v=Gcx9uP-7pao&list=PL3t2OjZ6gY8MVnyA4OLB6qXb77-roJOuY&index=18)
-Our button widget offers lots of styles including a rounded button with an icon style, a box-shaped link button with an icon, a dropdown cta button with an icon, a WordPress button WooCommerce buttons style, add-ons call to action button in video icon style, fancy add to cart button gradient click-through style.
+Our button widget offers lots of styles including a rounded button with an icon style, a box-shaped link button with an icon, a dropdown CTA button with an icon, a WordPress button WooCommerce buttons style, addons call to action button in video icon style, fancy add to cart button gradient click-through style.

 == 3.
 Team Widget ==
 [ **Team Widget** ](https://wpmet.com/plugin/elementskit/team/) - Our Team widget allows you to showcase the members with their names, positions, bios, pictures, and social media links.
 Using the team member, you can customize the team section as you need it.